A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Detection Strategies

-• Enable database query logging and monitor for unusual or malformed queries originating from the web application
+• Enable database query logging and alert on errors originating from queries against TABLE_MAIN_OPENID_ASSOCIATION.

 Monitoring Recommendations